bioc/flowSpy/README.md

 # flowSpy

-[R package] Progression Analysis of Flow Cytometry Data
+[R package] a KNN-based differential trajectory analysis and visualization toolkit of flow cytometry data